TheDohn/TheDohn.github.io/Comparing_long-term_weather_forecasts/README.md

 weather_analysis.ipynb: The final analysis and plots, including some brief conclusions.

 I am overall not very satisfied with the final plots, but I believe this is due to the fact that I only scraped for 1 month, which isn't a lot of data for a project like this.
-None-the-less all the code runs and I consider the project complete.
+None-the-less all the code runs and I consider the project mostly complete.
+I am currently scraping more forecasts but it will be a long time before I update this further.